REPRODUCTIVE SYSTEM OVERVIEW

 The primary component of the male reproductive system consists solely of the testicles.

-• The Testicles are internal glands which are housed externally by the scrotum.
+- The Testicles are internal glands that are housed externally by the scrotum.
 They are responsible for producing and maintaining the health and vitality of sperm cells.
 Sperm are created by testicular Sertoli cells.
-Leydig cells in the testis are also responsible for producing up to 95% of the testosterone in the male body, which is vital for ensuring the survival of the reproductive tract as well as masculine growth, development and physical characteristics.
+Leydig cells in the testis are also responsible for producing up to 95% of the testosterone in the male body, which is vital for ensuring the survival of the reproductive tract as well as masculine growth, development, and physical characteristics.

 Secondary Sex Organs